PercyAbhi/my-website/README.md

 Editing on the update-readme branch.

-Updated locally the readme file from the update-readme branch.
+Updated locally the readme file from the update-readme branch, then in remote.
 * Testing the asterik feature with notepad++

 Asterik adds a point to the view in Github.